rustshop/flakebox/docs/nixos-options.md

-Attrset of hooks to to execute during git pre-commit hook
+Attrset of hooks to to execute during git commit-msg hook